Steam-Trender/Steam-Trender-Frontend/steam-trender/public/content/terms.md

 ## 3. Service Description

+SteamTrender is an analytics service designed to provide insights and data regarding Steam. **Please note that SteamTrender is currently in beta.** While we strive to provide accurate and reliable data, the beta status of the service means that you may encounter bugs, incomplete features, or interruptions in service.
+We appreciate your understanding and feedback during this testing phase.

-SteamTrender is an analytics service designed to provide insights and data regarding Steam.
-Our service is for informational purposes only and does not offer financial, investment, or gaming advice.
-We do not have a public API, and all information is provided via our platform.
+Our service is for informational purposes only and does not offer financial, investment, or gaming advice. **We do not have a public API**, and all information is provided via our platform.

 ## 4. Ownership of Data and Rights